belindachin/search-portal/README.md

 Assumptions made:
 - The Suggestions API only returns an OK if the query string is "child"
+- The Search API only returns an OK if the search term includes "child"

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).